 A vSphere host does not have to contribute storage to the vSAN cluster, but if it does it requires a disk controller.
 This can be a SAS or SATA host bus adapter (HBA) or a RAID controller.
 However, the RAID controller must either just deliver plain RAID0 striping, or preferrably be running in Pass-through mode, where the disks are not in any RAID format but just presented as JBOD (just a bunch of disks).
 The vSAN looks after data resilience by taking copies of entire virtual disks, the number of copies is controlled by policies and can be set differently for individual VMs.

 The vSAN architecture means that scaling is elastic and non-disruptive.
 Both capacity and performance can be scaled at the same time by adding a new host to the cluster (scale-out); or capacity and performance can be scaled independently by merely adding new drives to existing hosts (scale-up).
 Ready Made servers, pre-built by thirdy party suppliers, can just be plugged into a vSAN, alowing almost instant scale-out.
 You can add more SSD for performance or more hard drives for capacity.

-The software on must be VMware vCenter Server 6.0 and one of; VMware vSphere 6.0, VMware vSphere with Operations Management 6.0 or VMware vCloud Suite 6.0.
+The software on must be VMware vCenter Server 6.0 or above, and one of; VMware vSphere 6.0, VMware vSphere with Operations Management 6.0 or VMware vCloud Suite 6.0.